Sleep Paralysis: Unraveling the Terrifying Phenomenon And How To Cope With It

 Cultural Influence on walking paralysis Demons

 In some cultures, walking paralysis is linked to stories of witches or demonic entities sitting on the chest of the sleeping individual, leading to the term “nightmare” (derived from “mare,” meaning demon).
-These cultural influences can shape the specific appearance and behavior of sleep paralysis demons in individual experiences.
+These cultural influences can shape the specific appearance and behavior of walking paralysis demons in individual experiences.

 Coping with walking paralysis